zovoilis-lab/spoa/README.md

 }
 ```

-This code can be compiled from spoa root with:
+This code can be compiled from spoa root directory with:
 ```bash
 g++ example.cpp -std=c++11 -Iinclude/ -Lbuild/lib/ -lspoa -o example
 ```
-If spoa was installed, the following modified command will compile as well:
+or with the following modified command if spoa was installed beforehand:
 ```bash
 g++ example.cpp -std=c++11 -lspoa -o example
 ```